This post may contain eBay affiliate links. Please read our disclosure policy.

 Karl Malone Rookie Card Value

-Since there is only one Karl Malone rookie card lets take a look at some of the recent prices to get a feel for the value of the card.
+Since there is only one Karl Malone rookie card, let’s look at some of the recent prices to get a feel for the card’s value.

 - 6/9/2020 sold for $143 (PSA 8)